josephmoresena/Rxmxnx.JNetInterface/README.md

 `Rxmxnx.JNetInterface` provides an implementation of the Java Native Interface and Invocation API for use within the .NET ecosystem.

-`Rxmxnx.JNetInterface.Core` is a package that contains the necessary types and abstractions to work with `JNetInterface`.
-This is useful because it allows the entire API to be used without burdening its consumers in any way with the implementation or access to a real JVM.
+`Rxmxnx.JNetInterface.Core` is a core package that provides essential types and abstractions to work with `JNetInterface`.
+This enables the entire API to be used without burdening its consumers in any way with the implementation or access to a real JVM.

-Additionally, `Rxmxnx.JNetInterface.Core`, in its `Rxmxnx.JNetInterface.Proxies` namespace, includes some types that enable the implementation of unit tests without requiring a JVM.
+Furthermore, `Rxmxnx.JNetInterface.Core`, in its `Rxmxnx.JNetInterface.Proxies` namespace, includes some types that enable the implementation of unit tests without requiring a JVM.

 Unfortunately, some features of `JNetInterface` will not be available